 Driving ambition can often make up for lack of inherent talent.
 Many people who are extremely ambitious are willing to put in the effort to learn a skill well enough to perform that skill to succeed in their chosen field.
 They may not have natural talent, but their drive to succeed in spite of that fact makes them extremely competitive.

-This is not to say that anyone with a lack of talent but driving ambition can succeed.
+This is not to say that anyone who lacks talent but has driving ambition can succeed.
 It depends on the circumstances.
-For example, someone who cannot carry a tune will never be a successful musical artist or singer, regardless of how much ambition they may have.
+For example, someone who cannot carry a tune will never be a successful musical artist or singer regardless of how much ambition they may have.

 Can Keep You Humble